whqs007/whqs007.github.io/index.md

 # About Me
-I am Yingqiang Zhang(章颖强，alibaba alias:江疑), a Senior Staff Engineer/Director at Alibaba Cloud, currently leading several kernel development teams for PolarDB.
+I am Yingqiang Zhang(章颖强，alibaba alias:江疑), a Senior Staff Engineer/Director at Alibaba Cloud, currently leading Transaction & Storage Engine Teams for both PolarDB MySQL and PolarDB PostgreSQL.
 I am engaged in the technical R&D of the cloud-native database, and research in database/system technologies.
 My main research areas include exploring the next-generation architecture for cloud-native databases, distributed system, and co-design with emergent hardware technologies.
 Before joining Alibaba, I was a part of the database team at Baidu.
 I earned my bachelor's and master's degrees in 2009 and 2012 both from Zhejiang University.